CIAT/cleaned/README.md

 # Inclusive and Comprehensive Livestock Environmental Assessment for Improved Nutrition, a Secured Environment, and Sustainable Development along Livestock Value Chains (I-CLEANED)

-The goal of I-CLEANED is to assess changes from transforming livestock value chains by prioritising profitable, environmentally sustainable and inclusive livestock interventions.
+The goal of I-CLEANED is to assess changes from transforming livestock value chains by prioritizing profitable, environmentally sustainable and inclusive livestock interventions.

 ## Installation